lebao3105/texteditor/makerelease/readme.txt

 to runtextd.py (or something else you want) - save to somewhere safe.
 Try to run it.

-3. Using build script (builder.py)
+2. Using build script (builder.py)
 Use help flag to see the usage of the script.
-Note that this is not completed yet.
+Note that this is not completed yet, but good enough to use.

+3. Using py2exe
+Because of the deprecation of py2exe's setup.py method, you can't use this method now.
+At least until I can use py2exe.freeze or pyinstaller...